Laz4rz/Laz4rz/README.md

 I like tinkering with stuff.
-Sometimes contributing to projects I use, sometimes pushing something to my [🤗](https://huggingface.co/Laz4rz).

 ##### Education